commands

 -MapToCredential

-Map the login to a credential
+Connects the login to a server credential for accessing external resources or delegation scenarios.

 Alias